The Neurofascial Transformation Process™

 New coordination replaces old defense

-Breath reshapes its rhythm.
+Breathing reshapes its rhythm.

-The nervous system updates its predictions.
+The nervous system gradually updates its predictions regarding safety, intensity, relationship, and embodied presence.

-What was once defensive becomes flexible.
+What was once rigidly defensive becomes increasingly flexible, responsive, and coherent.

 5. Integration & Resonance